ezoehunt/manifest_testing/README.md

 ### Prepare Participant's App Manifest:

+1. Clone the gh-pages branch.

-1. **Replace** the manifest.webapp in this directory with the participant's manifest.webapp
+2. **Replace** the manifest.webapp in this directory with the participant's manifest.webapp

-2. In the participant's manifest.webapp, **change**:
+3. In the participant's manifest.webapp, **change**:

 * launch_path to "/manifest_testing/index.html"